CostiucAncuta/AboutMe/README.md

 I am a big kid 🧒 who has a child (a daughter) who has a child (🐈).

 I like doing funny things and having fun while doing them.
-Oh, and I scream for ice cream 🍨!
+Oh, and I like ice cream 🍨!

 ### Skills